Illogics/designs/README.md

 # designs
-Her you will find some designs of mine
+Here you will find some designs of mine
+My name is Jonathan D'Enjoy, I'm a graphic designer.